suzannelafon/suzannelafon.github.io/content/research/water_diffusion/index.md

 layout: "single"
 ---

 Using STRAFI-NMR, we explore the peculiar dynamics of water in highly concentrated salts.
-Water diffusion can be either enhanced or reduced depending on the salts, following the Hofmeister serie.